MARTeamWhale/MUPPET/README.md

   -  SNR_PARAMS.csv: a parameter file which contains the filtering and noise presets for each specie's call type.
 This file has values for:
       - Species - The species of interest (e.g. Blue Whale)
       - Call Type - The call type (e.g. Tonal)
+      - Lower Stopband Frequency - Frequency at the lower bound of the bandpass filter at which the desired attenuation level is reached (Hz).
+The closer this value is to the Lower Passband Frequency, the sharper the lower frequency cutoff will be, at the expense of increased filter order (and thus processing time).
+The attenuation level is currently 60 dB.
-      - Lower Frequency - Lower bound of the bandpass filter (Hz)
+      - Lower Passband Frequency - Lower bound of the bandpass filter before which frequencies become attenuated (Hz).
+This value should correspond to the lowest frequency of interest.
-      - Upper Frequency - Upper bound of the bandpass filter (Hz)
+      - Upper Passband Frequency - Upper bound of the bandpass filter before which frequencies become attenuated (Hz).
+This value should correspond to the highest frequency of interest.
+      - Upper Stopband Frequency - Frequency at the upper bound of the bandpass filter at which the desired attenuation level is reached (Hz).
+The closer this value is to the Upper Passband Frequency, the sharper the upper frequency cutoff will be, at the expense of increased filter order (and thus processing time).
+The attenuation level is currently 60 dB.
       - Noise Distance - Value to determine how far before the **signal** the **noise** sample will be taken
       - BP_Buffer - Value to add a buffer to the bandpass filter to minimize edge effects
       - Units - Definition of the units used in Noise Distance and BP_Buffer (seconds or samples)